icp4a/automation-decision-services-samples/samples/AutomationServicesStartTutorial/README.md

 - **Decision Designer**: A web-based user interface for developing decision services in Business Automation Studio.
 You work with a sample decision service that you import into a project and open in Decision Designer.
 - **Application Designer**:  A web-based user interface for developing applications in Business Automation Studio.

-If you do not have access to these environments, see [Managing access to Business Automation Studio projects documentation](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/25.0.1?topic=services-managing-access-decision-automations).
+If you do not have access to these environments, see [Managing access to decision automations](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/26.0.0?topic=decisions-managing-access-decision-automations).
-For more information about Business Automation Studio and the designers it integrates, see the [Business Automation Studio documentation](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/25.0.1?topic=cpbaf-business-automation-studio).
+For more information about Business Automation Studio and the designers it integrates, see the [Business Automation Studio documentation](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/26.0.0?topic=cpbaf-business-automation-studio).
 # Task 1: Creating and deploying a decision service
 **About this task**